 Are you discussing issues associated with the divorce and hitting an impasse?
 Have you considered mediation?
 Mediation is a confidential, private, cost-effective and timely alternative for resolving disagreements or disputes associated with a divorce.
 Planning the steps prior to a divorce mediation establishes the foundation for an effective and fruitful mediation.

 The first step is to create a list of a few potential family law mediators.
-Look for a mediator with extensive experience in North County family law courts as well as mediation itself.
+Look for a mediator with extensive experience in Carlsbad family law courts as well as mediation itself.
 An effective mediator should have a thorough knowledge of family law.
 Your mediator should also have extensive experience in actual family law cases.
 Your mediator should be able to help you to understand the law as it applies to your case and the dispute at hand, as well as how our courts have handled similar cases in the past.
 The combined experience of representing clients before our family law courts as well as helping couples to work through and resolve issues in a mediation provides valuable insight and guidance in your own mediation.

 The next step is to narrow your list and interview two or three mediators to find the best fit for your unique circumstances.
 Look for a mediator with a long track record of successful mediation experience.
 Ask about the education, mediation training and certification they have completed.
 Ask about the process the mediator prefers to use.
 Will you meet in the same room as your former spouse or does the mediation start in separate rooms?
 How soon can your mediation begin?